SpinGo/op-rabbit/README.md

     - Asynchronous, concurrent consumption using Scala native Futures or the new Akka Streams project.
-    - Common pattern for serialization allows easy integration with serialization libraries such play-json or json4s
+    - Common pattern for serialization allows easy integration with libraries such as play-json, json4s or upickle.
     - Common pattern for exception handling to publish errors to Airbrake, Syslog, or all of the above
 - Modular